wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Spellblade.md

-If a Paladin is a warrior who has dedicated their life to serving a god, a Harbinger is champion chosen by higher powers as a representative of their will.
+If a Paladin is a warrior-zealot who has dedicated their life to serving a god, a Harbinger is a warrior-zealot dedicated to themselves.

 Spellblades combine [[Ardor]] and [[Vision]] to overwhelm their opponents in a flurry of strikes and spells.
 Using combo attacks to proc their magic, they’re able to achieve incredible amounts of damage in a single bout.
 The downside is that waiting out a Harbinger’s buffs leaves them with no gas in the tank.